FrancescoDeRos/ionianbasin/README.md

 ***
 #### Important lookup table for ionianbasin repository -  main sources consulted for Master's thesis work.
 Uploaded September 2025.
 Francesco De Rose.
 Cosenza, Calabria.
 * Everything in this page is free to produce, share and build for one's needs.
-No limits. - To contact ---> derose.fr@gmail.com <-----
-* Time and Location - Cosenza, Calabria 22092025.
+* * Time and Location - Cosenza, Calabria 22092025.
 ***

 ---------------------